hamsternz/thingspeak-esp32-dht11/README.md

 Hardware setup
 --------------
 - Connect the DHT power to Gnd and 3V connections on the ESP32
-- Connect the signal line from the DHT11 to the pin defined in the config file
+- Connect the signal line from the DHT11 to the pin 5
 - If one is not on your DHT11 module, add a sutiable pullup resistor between DATA and 3V connections